shepherdstaff/shepherdstaff-backend/README.md

 Note that when you are using the Swagger docs, you will first need to login to get a JWT token to continue using the rest of the endpoints.
 Scroll down to the `Auth` endpoints, and open the `POST /api/auth/login` endpoint to login.
 Then copy and paste the returned access token in the `Authorize` button at the top right of the Swagger docs.

 If you do not have an account yet, use the `POST /api/mentor` endpoint to sign up (as a mentor)

+## DB

+If you want to spin up the postgres database, go to the root of the folder and run `docker-compose up -d`.
+Assuming that you have docker desktop already installed

+## Hosting

+The backend is hosted on railway, all process.env variables are passed in from there.
+Please ask Tammy or Triston to add you to the railway.